 Formation advisors: They observe seminarians and assist them to grow humanly by offering them feedback about their general demeanor, their relational capacities and styles, their maturity, their capacity to assume the role of a public person and leader in a community, and their appropriation of the human virtues that make them “men of communion.”
 These same formators may, on occasion, teach the ways of human development and even offer some personal mentoring or, at times, coaching.
 More generally, they offer encouragement, support, and challenge along the formational path.
 These formators function exclusively in the external forum and are not to engage in matters that are reserved for the internal forum and the spiritual director.
 (PPF, #80)

-Frequency: Twice per quarter for about 1 hour with each seminarian.
+Frequency: Three times per semester for about 1 hour with each seminarian.

 - Check in, challenge and encourage.